robsann/robsann/README.md

 <h1 align="center" id="it-and-cyber-sec-certs">📝 IT and Cyber Security Popular Certifications</h1>

-A brief overview of popular CompTIA certifications, with mind maps detailing exam domains and links to related YouTube resources is provided here.
+A brief overview of popular CompTIA certifications, with mind maps detailing exam domains and links to related YouTube resources, is provided here.
 This includes System Administration and Network Administration certifications such as CompTIA A+, CompTIA Linux+, and CompTIA Network+, as well as Cyber Security certifications like CompTIA Security+ and CompTIA CySA+.
 You can access these mind maps in high-resolution PDF format on Dropbox by clicking on the images.

 <details>
 <summary>